 The CBRNE Program helps government personnel and the general public become more aware of the dangers of CBRNEs.
 Training and information activities for federal employees are supported by the program, which includes occupant evacuation and emergency sheltering

 When did NBC change to CBRN?

-What are the seven items needed for a CBRNE tic evidence log?
+What are the seven items needed for a CBRNE evidence log?

-CBRNE science has seven core elements: (1) basic and clinical sciences, (2) modeling and systems management, (3) planning, (4) response and incident management, (5) resilience, (6) lessons learned and (7) continuous improvement.
-The authors of this paper and the colleagues whose expertise we represent present the seven core elements of CBRNE science:
+CBRNE science has seven core elements: (1) basic and clinical sciences, (2) modeling and systems management, (3) planning, (4) response and incident management, (5) resilience, (6) lessons learned, and (7) continuous improvement.

-Which types of materials are considered CBRNE materials?
+Which types of materials are considered CBRN materials?

-For nuclear, radiological, biological, and chemical agents (CBRN), see CBRN acronym.
+CBRN covers nuclear, radiological, biological, and chemical agents.
 These include radioactive materials, biological agents that may cause illness, and toxic chemicals that can cause poisoning.
-These include radioactive materials, biological agents that can cause disease, and toxic chemicals.

-What are 5 main routes into the body a hazardous substance may take?
+What are the 5 main routes into the body a hazardous substance may take?

-Respiratory, cardiovascular, neurological, and urogenital systems are the most at danger, followed by the rest of the body.
+Respiratory, cardiovascular, neurological, and urogenital systems are the most in danger, followed by the rest of the body.
 Preventative measures are always better than coping with the repercussions of a danger.